yeji526/Visualisation-system-of-free-parking-spaces/README.txt

-This is the guidance to the operation of the vacant parking detection and visualisation system. （Windows）（数据结构）
+This is the guidance to the operation of the vacant parking detection and visualisation system. （Windows）

 1. Install 'Node.js' by using the prebuilt installer named 'node-v20.17.0-x64.msi'.
 Follow the instruction of the installer, it will install the 'node.js' in your computer.